kdurance/100-days-of-code/log.md

 #### Day 64: April 15, 2021
 Worked on my Pluralsight JS course.
 Had a phone screen for an engineering role and ended up spending time setting up Visual Studio 2019 and C# to refamiliarize myself with it for the tech screen that's the next step in the process.<br><br>

+#### Day 65: April 16, 2021
+Finished my Pluralsight JS foundations course and started on of their advanced JS courses.
+Worked on my personal website, cleaning up some of the code and switching out one of my fonts after doing some research.
+It matches the header and footer font better and is still readable.
+Used a cool tool called Fontjoy to find the match.<br><br>